Minolta AF/Sony Alpha F.A.Q.

 No. The power consumption is too high.
 Even using high-capacity NiMH re-chargeables is only an emergency fallback to the NP-400 Li batteries.

-No. Extension tubes for Minolta A mount are made by Kenko and other third-party manufacturers.
+No. Extension tubes for A-mount lenses are made by Kenko and other third-party manufacturers.

-Will my other accessories work with the Minolta 7D or 5D or Sony Alpha DSLRs?
+Will my other accessories work with the Minolta 7D or 5D or Sony Alpha DSLRs/SLTs?

 The following accessories work with these cameras: